sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 **Mātrigupta alias Kālidāsa.**

  Dr. Bhau himself, however, does not appear to be certain of his doctrine of the identity.
 His language meekly presses the suggestion forward and leaves it to take its own chances at the hands of the critics.
 One very striking thing is this that Kalhana mentions Mātrigupta but he does not name a single of the renowned works of our poets.
 Again, it has also been said that *Setubandham* is a work actually written by Mātrigupta on the occasion of building a pontoon bridge across the Vitastā (Hydaspes) by Pravarasena.
 But no reliable evidence has been forthcoming to identify Pravarasena and his work of building the bridge.
 All that there is in this connection is loose tradition.
-Bāṇabhaṭṭa's assumption of this Pravarasena with the book [*Setubandham*](# "कीर्तिः प्रवरसेनस्य प्रयाता कुमुदोज्ज्वला। सागरस्य परं पारं कपिसेनेव सेतुना॥") leads us nowhere.
+Bāṇabhaṭṭa's assumption of this Pravarasena with the book *Setubandham*[^25] leads us nowhere.
 For neither, the author of *Ka'vya'dars'a* (Daṇḍī) nor that of *Sa'hityadarpaṇa* (Vis'vanātha Kavirāja) makes mention of Kālidāsa as being the author of this book.
 Rāma Sarmā has, it is known, found an allusion to the disputed authorship somewhere in *Va'ra'ṇasī- darpaṇa* of Sundara, but then the Kālidāsa he refers to may be any of the three Kālidāsas known to Rājas'ekhara, the probability being definitely against our poet.
 Kālidāsa and Mātrigupta are certainly two different persons as they are differently quoted by Kṣemendra, other writers and commentators.

+[^25]: "कीर्तिः प्रवरसेनस्य प्रयाता कुमुदोज्ज्वला। सागरस्य परं पारं कपिसेनेव सेतुना॥"

 **Sixth Century Theory.**

  Mr. K. B. Pāthaka and others in vain lay stress upon some internal evidences in the book for placing the poet in the sixth century.
-For the mention of [Hunas](# "—Ra.
+For the mention of Hunas[^26] in the *Raghu-vaṁs'am* does not prove anything.
+The names of Huna and various other Mleccha tribes we find even in the Mahābhārata and the

+[^26]: "—Ra.
 IV.
-68.") in the *Raghu-vaṁs'am* does not prove anything.
-The names of Huna and various other Mleccha tribes we find even in the Mahābhārata and the
+68."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_